xieweiAlex/English_Learning/words/2025/words-Oct-25.md

 -------------------------

-**prostrate, protract**.

-A path **strewn with** roses.
-**Strewn with** dead bodies.

-In the Western world, the idea of not being productive is sacrilege.
-Productivity is society’s gold standard and it’s almost as if you’re not a good American if you’re not suffering at work.

-There is growing public **disquiet** about the cost of such policing.

-The White House has been thwarted so far in using the shutdown to extend its purge of the federal workforce.

-These **fetish** videos are kind of goofy — I have to admit I even cracked up a little at the centaur one — but overall, it’s an **icky** and somewhat **menacing** feeling seeing a lot of them.

-This choice betrays a deep conviction: no **dispersion**, no opportunism strategy.
-It’s not a diversification, it’s an **anchorage**.

-Men are twice as likely to be suspended from school for the same **infraction** as girls (behavior-adjusted).
-**tone-deaf**.

 ## Week-43

-Whistleblowers exposed the signature "gold-leaf steaks," which commanded a premium price tag, as being fashioned from a surprisingly low-quality cut of meat, simply **shrouded** in **gold foil**.
+Whistleblowers exposed the signature "gold-leaf steaks," which **commanded** a premium price tag, as being fashioned from a surprisingly low-quality cut of meat, simply **shrouded** in **gold foil**.
 The revelation sparked immediate and widespread outrage online, sending the brand's reputation into a **tailspin**.
-We are sitting on a **tinderbox** and need to address the elephant in the room: young men need help.
+We are sitting on a **tinderbox** and need to address **the elephant in the room**: young men need help.

 Unlike you, I do not have **exalted** ancestors, I make my living by trade, and I judge every trade by its **merits**.